Does wearing Invisalign® hurt? –

 What types of discomfort are common?

-So to give you an idea of what to expect, we've broken this topic down into categories.
-Each one includes a description of the source or cause of the pain, and then some simple remedies and solutions for it.
+So to give you an idea of what to expect, we’ve broken this topic down into categories, with each one providing some simple remedies and solutions.

 - Aligner fit and tooth movement pain.

-- Soft tissue (gums, cheeks, tongue, floor of mouth) irritation.
+- Soft tissue irritation (gums, cheeks, tongue, floor of mouth).

 - Discomfort when eating.

 About half of all Invisalign® patients report that they experience at least some minor pain or discomfort during the course of their treatment.
 It’s often described as a sense of pressure or tenderness.